Hurstville Maternity Admission Process

 What not to Bring

-MONEY/JEWELLERY/VALUABLES We recommend you leave all valuables such as jewellery and large amounts of cash at home as we cannot accept responsibility for lost or stolen property.
+Do not bring money /jewellery /valuables to the hospita.
+We recommend you leave all valuables such as jewellery and large amounts of cash at home as we cannot accept responsibility for lost or stolen property.
 We would suggest all excess payments or co-payments are paid immediately upon arrival to the hospital relieving you of carrying cash during your stay.
 We also recommend you remove all nail polish.